DellGEOS/HybridJumpstart/README.md

 There's a lot to digest in this graphic, so let's break down the different layers.

-At the base, you have the foundation of this hybrid solution; **Azure Stack HCI**, the new purpose-built hyperconverged infrastructure operarting system from Microsoft, running on the enterprise-grade hardware platform from Dell Technologies, specifically, the **Dell EMC Integrated System for Microsoft Azure Stack HCI**.
-This is managed through **Windows Admin Center**, which includes integration with **Dell EMC OpenManage**, but in addition, there's growing integration with **Azure Arc** that you'll explore in this workshop.
+At the base, you have the foundation of this hybrid solution; **Azure Stack HCI**, the new purpose-built hyperconverged infrastructure operarting system from Microsoft, running on the enterprise-grade hardware platform from Dell Technologies, specifically, the **Dell Integrated System for Microsoft Azure Stack HCI**.
+This is managed through **Windows Admin Center**, which includes integration with **Dell OpenManage**, but in addition, there's growing integration with **Azure Arc** that you'll explore in this workshop.
 This hyperconverged solution is ideal for running traditional virtualized workloads, but in addition, virtual desktops, through integration with **Azure Virtual Desktop**.

 In addition to traditional virtualized workloads, more and more organizations are exploring ways to modernize their applications - Kubernetes is an increasingly popular way to do this, yet Kubernetes is complex....unless you're using **Azure Kubernetes Service on Azure Stack HCI**.
 With AKS-HCI, you really do have the "easy button" to deploy and manage Kubernetes on your infrastructure, and in this workshop, you'll see that first hand.